 Whether you nicked your finger, stepped on a splinter or started your period while unarmed, you can get the blood stain out.
 Here’s how.

-If the blood is fresh, grab some standard 3 percent hydrogen peroxide solution and pour it over.
+If the blood is fresh, grab some standard hydrogen peroxide solution and pour it over.
 Wait a couple of minutes, then rinse well with cold water.
 If the blood has set for more than 10 minutes, grab some cornstarch.
 Make a paste with lukewarm water and the cornstarch, then begin to massage it into the area.
 Place the fabric near a window where there is plenty of sunlight, and let it dry for a couple of hours.
 Then follow with the hydrogen peroxide solution.
 Launder as usual.

 Dirt & Grass